Travel Nurse Housing: Everything You Need To Know

 • Fully equipped

-• Options for short-term lease
+• Have short-term lease

 Extended-Stay Hotels

-Friends And Relatives
+Friends and Relatives

 Any housing-related questions should be answered by your recruiter.
 Most travel nurse companies strive to maintain accommodation as close to the hospital as possible—usually within a 30-minute commute—but each location will have its own set of alternatives.